lucacontalbo/TableExtractor/README.md

-Go to the root of the directory, create a python virtual environment and activate it
+Go to the root of the directory, create a conda environment and activate it

 ```
-python3 -m venv env
-source env/bin/activate
+conda create -n tableextraction
+conda activate tableextraction
 ```

+Install `tesseract`, which is needed to extract tables from pdf files.
+To do that, go to [the documentation](https://tesseract-ocr.github.io/tessdoc/Installation.html) and install it inside the conda environment.

 Build and run the docker-compose file.
 The container hosts the pgvector database containing the embeddings extracted from the pdf files